-Outcome focused: How to deliver value in a field (re-)development — a case study from the Cooper Basin
+Outcome focused.
+How to deliver value in a field (re-) development. - A case study from the Cooper-Eromanga Basin, South Australia

 S Molyneux, H Wu (Molyneux Advisors), S Delaney, S Presser and A Gongora (Beach Energy)

-Re-evaluation of depositional models for the lower Permian Patchawarra Formation, Cooper Basin, South Australia and implications for petroleum exploration
+Re-evaluation of depositional models for the lower Permian Patchawarra Formation, Cooper Basin, South Australia: implications for petroleum exploration

 C Wainman and P McCabe (The University of Adelaide)

-H Moriarty, J Donley and J Clifford (Santos)
+H Moriarty, J Clifford, J Donley, and L Maxwell (Santos)